 When you become aware of the power of being mindful, it is like having a magic wand.
 Every time you feel that you are going down the wrong road, you apply what you have learned and you get back on track.
 It is like training a muscle.
 In this case, the muscle to train is your mind.
 It is not always easy and sometimes you are just so involved in the chatter of your mind that you don’t want to get out of it…but whenever you are ready or feel you had enough you can get back to that wonderful space where you feel in peace and harmony with everything.

 Lots of people probably at this point are asking themselves: what has this anything to do with wine?
 Mindfulness can be employed in every single aspect of your life.
 Tasting a wine is a very pleasant experience when usually you are not doing other things, you are not distracted by other devices like computers or smartphones and it embraces all the senses.
-All the senses are focussed on that very moment when you hold your glass in your hand and you are about to sip your wine.
+All the senses are focused on that very moment when you hold your glass in your hand and you are about to sip your wine.

 This is one of those perfect situations where you can practice being aware and you experience the beauty and magic of being alive and present.
-You have your glass, you look at the colour of your wine, you smell the aroma and start thinking about what it is that you are smelling – is it a fruit a flower?
+You have your glass, you look at the color of your wine, you smell the aroma and start thinking about what it is that you are smelling – is it a fruit a flower?
 What fruit is it?
 What flower is it? – then you taste it and complete your experience with some delicious food that is just the perfect combination!
 If you don’t let your mind distract you, the experience can be truly remarkable and this can happen with every situation.
 If you concentrate on the experience in the present, and try to enjoy what you have right in front of you, every experience of your life can be extraordinary.
 It suffices to think about how extraordinary is to be alive and to be aware of it!

 Obviously if what you have in front of you is not pleasant, you just walk away 😉 In fact, the most important benefit of being mindful is that you are always aware of your thoughts and feelings and how they affect you and you are able to act with a peaceful, present and clear mind!
 So you can take action and be certain that what you decide to do is in line with who you really are, with the authenticity of yourself.
 I believe that being mindful is an act of love towards yourself and others!